 I will be creating a few more videos that progressively increase the diversity of the sound, so that you can practice drawing the sound within you in more complicated but controlled circumstances.
 So don’t forget to subscribe so that you get notified when those videos are published.

 And as always thanks for reading.
 Don’t forget to like, share and sign up for my newsletter, that’s really important for me, and helps to share this information with other people.
-And if you have any questions at all please leave them in the comments below.

 Happy listening my friends.